mikndotdev/logto-user-portal/README.md

 compatibility_flags = ["nodejs_compat"]
 pages_build_output_dir = ".vercel/output/static"
 ```
+- Set the Node.js version to above 20, as this is required for Next.js 15.
+The easiest way to do this is add a `.node-version` file with the content `20.0.0`.

 ## Usage
 - Visiting the root of the application will automatically log the user in and redirect them to the dashboard.